Sida's work in Liberia

 Educating about sex and self-determination

 Sida supports the efforts of RFSU (Swedish Association for Sexuality Education) to ensure that everyone in Liberia is free to decide about their own body and sexuality, regardless of their influence or economic situation.
-RFSU trains civil society organisations in body empowerment, sexuality and the rights of young people, women and LGBTQI people.
+RFSU trains civil society organisations in body empowerment, sexuality and the rights of young people, women and LGBTIQ people.

 About RFSU’s work in Liberia on Openaid